Engineering Interdisciplinary (ENGR)

 Offers theoretical or experimental work under individual faculty supervision.
-Prereq.
-Engineering students only.
+May be repeated without limit.

 ENGR 7990.
 Thesis.
 1-8 Hours.

 Offers analytical and/or experimental work conducted under the direction of the faculty in fulfillment of the requirements for the degree.
 Requires first-year students to attend a graduate seminar program that introduces the students to the methods of choosing a research topic, conducting research, and preparing a thesis.
 Requires successful completion of the seminar program.
-Prereq.
-Engineering students only.
+May be repeated without limit.

 ENGR 7996.
 Thesis Continuation.
 0 Hours.